Import CSV to sql from asp.net c#

 // http://helpindotnet.blogspot.com/

-// http://helpindotnet.wordpress.com
+// https://helpindotnet.wordpress.com

 public XmlDataDocument getauditnames(string prefixText, int count)